Film Spoilers and

 "Evelyn Salt" (as child)

-The Mastermind 'Jigsaw' Killer Had Posed As a Dead Body in the Bathroom
+The Mastermind 'Jigsaw' Killer Had Posed As a Dead Body on the Floor in the Bathroom

-In this psychological thriller, sadistic mastermind serial killer dubbed "the Jigsaw Killer" was again devising impossible live-or-die situations for victims (who lacked an appreciation for life).
-They had to make outrageous moral choices to survive in the trap-filled environments, while inflicting themselves with lethal wounds.
+He was again devising impossible live-or-die situations for victims (who lacked an appreciation for life).
+They had to make outrageous moral choices to survive in the brutal trap-filled environments, while inflicting themselves with lethal wounds.

 Two men were kidnapped and imprisoned in a large, sealed industrial bathroom: